metabase/metabase/docs/permissions/data.md

 ### Granular view data permission

-{% include plans-blockquote.html feature="Granular view data permissions" %}
+{% include plans-blockquote.html feature="Granular view data permission" %}

 This option lets you set View data permissions for individual schemas or tables.
 Available only for databases and schemas.
 If you select Granular for a database or schema, Metabase will open that data source and ask you to set permissions for each individual schema or table.